-HB 3599, which passed the Illinois House unanimously on Tuesday, creates the Student Optional Disclosure of Private Mental Health Act.
+PEORIA… “If this helps save the life of even one student- it’s worth it and will help raise mental health awareness on college campuses in Illinois,” said Mike Predmore in emotional committee testimony in March in support of HB 3599, sponsored by State Representative David Leitch (R-Peoria).
+HB 3599 creates the Student Optional Disclosure of Private Mental Health Act.
 Under provisions of the act, students would be provided the opportunity to pre-authorize in writing the disclosure of certain private mental health information to a designated person.
-The bill was suggested to Rep. Leitch by Kim and Mike Predmore of Bartonville.
-The Predmores tragically lost their son, Chris, to suicide.
-Mike Predmore urged passage of the bill in emotional testimony presented in the Judiciary-Civil Committee in March.
-“We understand that not every student will take advantage of this opportunity, but if it helps save the life of even one student- it’s worth it and will help raise mental health awareness on college campuses in Illinois,” said Mike Predmore in his committee testimony on March 18th.
+Rep. Leitch designed the bill in reaction to the tragedy encountered by Kim and Mike Predmore of Bartonville.
+The Predmore family tragically lost their son, Chris, to suicide.
+Mike Predmore urged passage of the bill in testimony presented in the Judiciary-Civil Committee in March.

-Leitch also passed a second bill on Tuesday to increase mental health services for older Illinoisans.
-HB 3753, which passed 110-1-1, would integrate mental health services for older adults in primary care medical settings.
+A second bill sponsored by Leitch this Spring to increase mental health services for older Illinoisans was also signed by Governor Rauner this week.
+HB 3753 would integrate mental health services for older adults in primary care medical settings.
 “Often, mental health issues for older adults are identified at a much lower rate than other adult populations.
 Undiagnosed mental illness for older adults is a huge problem in our care delivery system.
 OSF St. Francis Medical Center in Peoria is already moving this direction, but this bill would authorize the Illinois Department of Aging to enact the same protocols,” said Leitch.